8 Things You Must See in Edinburgh & the Scottish Highlands

 8. Drive 4x4s Off-road Through the Scottish Highlands

 Traveling through Scotland truly felt like traveling through stories we grew up with.
-The landscapes are so familiar to us through television and film and visiting in person only added to the allure.
-Everyone we met was so inviting and excited to show us their beautiful country and you will nay find a Scotsman or woman who take themselves too seriously
+The landscapes are so familiar to us through television and film, and visiting in person only added to the allure.
+Everyone we met was so inviting and excited to show us their beautiful country, and you will nay find a Scotsman or woman who takes themselves too seriously

 The entire experience is one we will never forget.
-What surprised us the most I think was the food.
+What surprised us the most, I think, was the food.
 Yes, we ate some of the traditional staples, but the inventiveness and push to source and create with local ingredients left our whole group with a new appreciation for a landscape that is often touted as cold and desolate.
-No need to worry though, if you do get chilly there is always whisky nearby to warm you up!
+No need to worry though, if you do get chill,y there is always whisky nearby to warm you up!
+If you’re looking for must-visit places in the Highlands, prepare for landscapes that surprise, history that inspires, and hospitality that warms you through the Highland winds.